yamatt/blog/content/showcase/this-blog.md

 Now GitHub Pages does have it's own static page generator, but after a bit of searching I settled on Hugo having the most widely used and best documentation.
 I also found a GitHub Action that could automatically build Hugo sites which saved me a lot of time.

-That is not to say my journey in to Hugo was easy, things like using submodules in git makes me squirm, but I'm super happy with the results.
+That is not to say my journey in to Hugo was fun, things like using submodules in git makes me squirm, but I'm super happy with the results.
 I've also set it up in a way which means if I wanted to set up other blogs it would be very little effort to get it going.

 ## Content Quality

 I used to have (or more accurately abandoned) a Twitter account, but after seeing the Twitter backlash one of the things that concerns me is my ability to explain complex problems in a concise way.
-A blog was the obvious answer to me.
+A blog was the best answer to me.
 I read a lot of blog posts via [lobste.rs](https://losbte.rs) (there's a whole separate post required about why I don't read Hacker News) I also wanted to be as inclusive as possible in my writing and bringing in content quality tooling in much the same way you would bring in linters and tests to bring in code quality, seemed the best way of doing that.

 After some discussions with colleagues I gathered some tooling that I wanted to incline in a CI/CD pipeline.
 I don't think this is the extent of tools that could be included but enough tooling to make me comfortable with writing a blog.